Home > Resources > How to transfer photos to your new iPhone

 Conclusion

 Moving your photo library to your new iPhone can be easily achieved.
-Regardless of whether your source is an older iPhone, iPad, Mac, PC, or an SD card, there's a suitable transfer method available.
+Regardless of whether your source is an older iPhone, iPad, Android, Mac, PC, or an SD card, there's a suitable transfer method available.
 Remember to back up your photos before starting, and choose the method that aligns with your preferences and technical setup.

 Highlight